AxyRes/AxyRes/README.md

   - AquaSec
   - Zaproxy

-You can check out my personal blog [here](https://trainingdevsecops.com/).
+You can check out [my personal blog](https://trainingdevsecops.com/).

 ⚡⚡⚡⚡ Thank you ⚡⚡⚡⚡
 <!--